Review of WellsTrade

 Customer Support

-WellsTrade’s software platforms lack a chat widget, either for automated or human support.
-The website has a self-help section with some useful resources, like a tax center and a password change tool.
+None of WellsTrade's software platforms include a chat widget, either with automated or human support.
+The website does have a self-help section that provides a few useful resources, such as a tax center and a tool for password changes.

 Pricing Schedule

-Even though WellsTrade has eliminated commissions for stock and ETF trades, it still charges a $0.65 per-contract fee for options trades.
+Although WellsTrade has eliminated commissions from stock and ETF trades, it unfortunately still

-If you use a live agent to place a derivative trade, there is a $25 charge.
-Exercises and assignments can only be done over the phone with a broker, and they come with the additional fee.
+Exercises and assignments can only be done over the phone with a broker, so they carry the

 Margin Borrowing

-Most WellsTrade accounts qualify for margin borrowing.
-The brokerage uses a tiered system for margin rates, which range from 12.5% (for balances below $25,000) to 5% (for balances exceeding $10 million).
+Most WellsTrade accounts are eligible for margin borrowing.
+The brokerage house charges margin rates on a tiered schedule.
+Currently, the sliding scale ranges from 12.5% (for debits below $25,000) to 5% (for debits above $10 million).

-Households with sufficient assets can get discounts on margin rates.
+Households with larger asset balances do receive discounts on the broker’s margin rates.
 A household is defined as accounts with the same address or ownership.
-A household with at least $250,000 in assets gets a 50 basis points discount, and larger balances can get up to a 2.5% discount.
+The available rate breaks increase as household assets rise.

 Research and Education

-WellsTrade offers screeners for most of its investment vehicles, including stocks, bonds, mutual funds, and ETFs.
-However, there are no screeners for closed-end funds or options.
+On the WellsTrade site, we discovered screeners for most of the investment vehicles offered by the broker, such as equities, bonds, mutual funds, and ETFs.
+However, there are no screeners available for closed-end funds or options.

-To access these screeners, go to the Research tab, where you can find other educational materials.
+To access the broker's screeners, you can go to the Research tab in the top menu, where you will also find other educational resources.

-WellsTrade’s equity screener has basic and advanced modes.
-The advanced mode offers more search criteria, but there are still some missing search variables even in the higher-level mode.
+WellsTrade's equity screener is available in both basic and advanced modes.
+The advanced mode offers more criteria, but even in this higher-level mode, there are some missing search variables.

-The mutual fund screener is more comprehensive, with many criteria, such as fund family, standard deviation, and turnover ratio.
+The mutual fund screener provided by WellsTrade does a better job by offering a wide range of criteria, including fund family, standard deviation, and turnover ratio.

 Miscellaneous Services

-Initial Public Offerings: IPOs aren’t available at WellsTrade.
-We suggest Webull.
+Initial Public Offerings: IPOs will not be found at WellsTrade.

 Recommendations

-Small Accounts: The $5,000 minimum deposit for Intuitive Investor is steep.
-We recommend Robinhood for those with smaller accounts.
+Small Accounts: WellsTrade’s $500 minimum deposit amount for Intuitive Investor is still

-ETF and Stock Trading: Without a desktop or browser platform, WellsTrade is lacking.
-In
+ETF and Stock Trading: Without a desktop trading system, it’s hard to

 WellsTrade Review Verdict